 - Facilitate place-based revitalization and promote healthy environments for new housing by evaluating transitional buffers between residential and agricultural uses and highways and working with developers as projects are proposed to mitigate impacts associated with emissions from agricultural industries and traffic and facilitate access to healthy outdoor spaces.
 Complete this evaluation by December 2026.
-Include at least one project to reduce exposure to pollutants for new lower-income housing on the City's Capital Improvement Plan within the planning period. - Meet with school district representatives by June 2025 to analyze whether housing security poses a barrier to student achievement.
+Include at least one project to reduce exposure to pollutants for new lower-income housing on the City's Capital Improvement Plan within the planning period. - Meet with school district representatives by June 2025 to analyze whether housing security poses a barrierto student achievement.
 As affordable projects are completed, require developers to coordinate with the school district to conduct marketing to households with teachers or other school employees (not including projects that are exclusive to senior residents) with the goal of connecting at least 8 district households with affordable housing opportunity.
 Work with the school district to assist in securing grant funding for teacher recruitment and retention bonuses, classroom materials, and other incentives for teachers to facilitate positive learning environments citywide. - Pursue funding as available to provide hazard mitigation assistance citywide, particularly to lowerincome households, to mitigate flood damage in the event of dam failure and to assist developers pursuing projects in areas with potential landslide risk with the cost of incorporating landslide prevention design features or infrastructure.
-Review funding opportunities annually. - Recruit at least two community members from areas of concentration of lower-income households

-(e.g., Whitson Street neighborhood and the Washington neighborhood on the west side), residents of affordable housing, and/or from farmworker communities to serve on local decision-making bodies such as boards, committees, or task forces as opportunities become available to promote place-based revitalization. - See also Program 32.
+Review funding opportunities annually. - Recruit at least two community members from areas of concentration of lower-income households (e.g., Whitson Street neighborhood and the Washington neighborhood on the west side), residents of affordable housing, and/or from farmworker communities to serve on local decision-making bodies such as boards, committees, or task forces as opportunities become available to promote place-based revitalization. - To prevent displacement, coordinate with the Selma District Chamber of Commerce to increase visibility of the City's existing economic development incentives and resources.
+Conduct at least two related outreach efforts during the planning period.
+Identify and apply for at least one funding opportunity during the planning period that will allow the City to promote small business development or retention programs. - See also Program 32.

 Financing: General Fund Time Frame: Refer to each bulleted action for specific timeframes.
 Annually review funding opportunities.
 Apply as funding opportunities become available.
-Implementation Responsibility: Community Development Department Quantified Objective: Improve access to resources, facilitate place-based revitalization , facilitate environmental justice , and reduce displacement risk resulting from a variety of factors for at least 30 residents (refer to each bulleted action for specific metrics).
-Connect at least 8 local households with teachers or other school employees with affordable housing opportunity .
-Provide dam failure hazard mitigation assistance to at least 20 lower-income households and facilitate the development of 112 lower-income units, 14 moderate-income units, and 1 above moderate-income unit by providing financial assistance with the installation of landslide-prevention infrastructure or design features.
+Implementation Responsibility: Community Development Department

+Improve access to resources, facilitate place-based revitalization, facilitate environmental justice, and reduce displacement risk resulting from a variety of factors for at least 30 residents (refer to each bulleted action for specific metrics).
+Connect at least 8 local households with teachers or other school employees with affordable housing opportunity.
+Provide dam failure hazard Quantified Objective: mitigation assistance to at least 20 lower-income households and facilitate the development of 112 lower-income units, 14 moderate-income units, and 1 above moderate-income unit by providing financial assistance with the installation of landslide-prevention infrastructure or design features.
+Prevent displacement for 10 residents through small business development and/or retention programming.
 Relevant Policies: Policy 3.1, Policy 3.5, Policy 5.1, Policy 5.2